-Critical Infrastructure Summary Assessment Further Work Contamination Raleigh UK Ltd manufacturing site.
+Summary Assessment Further Work Raleigh UK Ltd manufacturing site.
 The site includes warehouse buildings, offices, car parking and open land.
 Further investigation in relation to contamination may be required.
 Further investigation and liaison with the Environment Agency may be required.
-Emergency Services No requirements identified.
+No requirements identified.
 Liaison with Nottingham West CCG and Nottingham North & East CCG necessary.
-Flood Risk Drainage from the site should be via a sustainable drainage system.
+Drainage from the site should be via a sustainable drainage system.
 Further discussion with the EA / LLFA as part of the planning application process.
-Transport Public transport funding contributions for infrastructure and local bus service provision will be sought.
+Public transport funding contributions for infrastructure and local bus service provision will be sought.
 Contributions to bus stop infrastructure will be required.
 NCC notes that the development should be designed in accordance with the 6C's Design Guide.
-[All NCC comments within pre- March 2017 stakeholder meeting representations] Transport assessment and travel plan required.
+[All NCC comments within pre- March 2017 stakeholder Transport assessment and travel plan required.
 Highway mitigation and potential contributions to public transport to be agreed as part of S106 discussions.
+Raleigh UK Ltd manufacturing site.
+The site includes warehouse buildings, offices, car parking and open land.
+Further investigation in relation to contamination may be required.
+No requirements identified.
+Drainage from the site should be via a sustainable drainage system.
+Public transport funding contributions for infrastructure and local bus service provision will be sought.
+Contributions to bus stop infrastructure will be required.
+NCC notes that the development should be designed in accordance with the 6C's Design Guide.